athalau/DEDWatchdog/README.md

 **Note:** the Watchdog needs an additional .exe from here: https://www.uwe-sieber.de/misc_tools_e.html (RestartUsbPort V1.2.1 - Restarts a USB port)

-It's full path is configured in the $USBResetCmd variable.
+It's full path is configured in the `$USBResetCmd` variable.
 You need to modify it to your needs.
 Drto. for the USD ID of your DED.
 It may be different from mine.

-RestartUsbPort.exe is needed, because the powershell build-in pnputil /restart-device mechanic seems to be unreliable for this task.
+`RestartUsbPort.exe` is needed, because the powershell build-in pnputil /restart-device mechanic seems to be unreliable for this task.
 It works the first time you execute, but then it refuses to reset again because it insists on rebooting to take effect.
 Uwe Sieber developed several useful tools, especially USB stuff.
 I can recommend taking a look at his old-school software repo.

 Back to topic:
 I created a Windows powershell based Watchdog daemon and a Client script.
 Both communicate over a named pipe so that the unrpivileged Client can notify the privileged Watchdog to restart the USB device with a "magic string".

 Default setting in windows for running powershell scripts seems to be: disabled.
-Hence, an error would be thrown if you simply execute this in a powershell or as an argument to a powershell.exe call.
-You need to temporary bypass this restriction with the *-ExecutionPolicy Bypass* parameter.
+Hence, an error would be thrown if you simply execute this in a powershell or as an argument like `powershell.exe -ExecutionPolicy Bypass <...>`.
+This temporary bypasses the restriction parameter for excactly this call.
 This does not change your default setting, but lets you execute the script in question.

 I used Powershell because it should be available on every Windows client running Falcon BMS.
 I have very limited knowledge in Windows Powershell, so don't expect fancy or even beautyful code compliant to any paradigm :).
 I split it into two scripts because I like the idea of least privilege.
 The only thing that is needed to be done as real Administrator is the reset of the USB port/device.
 This is the job of the Watchdog, code as follows (poor mens documentation see code).